bashrc2/epicyon/README_commandline.md

-unlike                   Unlike the last post reply                    Reply to the last post post                     Create a new post announce/boost           Boost the last post follow [handle]          Make a follow request unfollow [handle]        Stop following the give handle
+unlike                   Unlike the last post reply                    Reply to the last post post                     Create a new post post to [handle]         Create a new direct message announce/boost           Boost the last post follow [handle]          Make a follow request unfollow [handle]        Stop following the give handle